AI & Privacy

 Stable Code 3B (3B Parameters)

-Stability AI's efficient code completion model.
+Stability AI's efficient code completion model optimized for real-time IDE use.

 Key Specifications: